Written by CultureCon Co-Founder, Zach Blumenfeld

 5. Madison is a Culture Hub

 As I write this, I’m at my favorite spot - James Madison Park looking over Lake Mendota.
 What’s not to love about Madtown?!
 What excites me most is that as CultureCon continues to grow, we will bring more and more first-timers to Madison to experience all we have to offer.
 When I was walking through the halls of CultureCon I heard multiple people say: “Madison was never on my bucket list, but I’m so happy that I was able to visit and I’ll be back.”
 Multiple attendees came early or stayed into the weekend to experience more of Madison.
 Next year, our goal is to have an even larger population of out-of-towners join the CultureCon movement and attend the annual conference.
 This will help showcase all the amazing things happening in town and give folks a new perspective.
 There are so many great things happening in Madison.
 We are growing.
 Organizations like StartingBlock, help make it easier to start and grow a business in Madison, connect entrepreneurs with other entrepreneurs, mentors, accelerators, and funding sources.
 It is a really exciting time to be living in Madison.
-Come check it out for yourself next year at the 2nd Annual CultureCon on July 17-18, 2019 right here in Madison, WI.
-A limited amount of early bird tickets went on sale today - one year out from CultureCon 2019.
+Come check it out for yourself at one of our upcoming CultureCon events.